sovdeeth/skript-particle/README.md

 ## Current Features:
 - Shapes:
-  - Circles and Spheres
+  - Circles, Ellipses, and Spheres
+  - Cylinders and Elliptical Cylinders
-  - Arcs and spherical caps
+  - Arcs and Spherical Caps
   - Lines
-  - 2D Regular Polygons
+  - 2D Regular Polygons and Prisms
   - Rectangles and cuboids
 - Drawing:
   - Three styles: outline, surface, and filled.
 Some shapes only support one or two of these styles.